jimmlucas/DVT-WGS/README.md

 ```
 ## Preparation of inputs

+If you alreday have the reads downloaded or perhaps you will use your data, ignore this line and go to the next step.
+However, if you plan to use reads form the DB, you can use a script "download_reads.sh" to download all the data, just nead a input list in format .txt "Acc_List.txt", then run the script in the root using:

+'''
+bash ./bin/download_reads.sh
+'''

-The pipeline requries a refence-genome, that geneme will be index using bwa and create a dictionary.
+The pipeline requries a refence-genome, that geneme will be index using BWA and create a dictionary.
 These can be created at the firs step, just be sure move your reference- genome to the corrected directory.

 ```